siri1404/GreenLens-Edge-AI/README.md

 # Snapdragon NPU Edge Chat App

 A simple, NPU-accelerated chat app running on the [AnythingLLM](https://anythingllm.com/) model server.
-By using [AnythingLLM](https://anythingllm.com/) as your model server, you get automatic access to the built-in RAG, conversation memory, and other LLM functionalities and optimizations for each Workspace.
+By using AnythingLLM as your model server, you get automatic access to the built-in RAG, conversation memory, and other LLM functionalities and optimizations for each Workspace.

+This application is intended to serve as an extensible base app for a custom local language model.
+[AnythingLLM](https://anythingllm.com/) includes many API endpoints, including Open AI compatibility, that you can access in Settings -> Tools -> Developer API -> Read the API documentation.

 ### Table of Contents
 [1.
 Implementation](#implementation)<br>